 This ear muff will work every time you need it – no batteries needed.

 It provides 28 dB of Noise Reduction.

-- NRR SOUND TECHNOLOGY: Designed with 2 layers of professional noise dampening foam, high sealing solid cup and the unique double-shell, the ear muffs offer a high SNR of 34dB for noise cancelling.
+- NRR SOUND TECHNOLOGY: Designed with 2 layers of professional noise dampening foam, high sealing solid cup and the unique double-shell, the ear muffs offer a high NRR of 28dB for noise cancelling.

 - ANSI S3.19 & CE EN352-1 CERTIFIED: Lab tested and certified to US and European standards.
 Professional ear defenders for hunting season or shooting at the gun range.

 - ADJUSTABLE HEADBAND DESIGN: Designed with retractable stainless steel at the end of headband, the ear muffs can be adjusted to fit all sizes.

 - COMPACT AND PORTABLE: Our lightweight ear muffs feature a foldable style as the ear cups collapse into the headband.
 Travel drawstring bag included for ease of packing them or to neatly store away, dust-free.

 - SILENCE YOUR WORLD: Ideal for shooting, hunting, sports events, concerts, festivals, studying and operating machinery to protect hearing, especially suitable for work in construction and landscaping work.